 Efficacy — Numerous clinical trials have shown the beneficial pulmonary effects of postnatal systemic corticosteroids in preterm infants.
 Two meta-analyses have divided these trials based upon the timing of administration and their focus on either prevention or treatment of established bronchopulmonary dysplasia (BPD) [1,2].To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Doyle LW, Ehrenkranz RA, Halliday HL.
 Early (< 8 days) postnatal corticosteroids for preventing chronic lung disease in preterm infants.
 Cochrane Database Syst Rev 2014; :CD001146.

 - Doyle LW, Ehrenkranz RA, Halliday HL.
 Late (> 7 days) postnatal corticosteroids for chronic lung disease in preterm infants.
 Cochrane Database Syst Rev 2014; :CD001145.

 - Watterberg KL, Gerdes JS, Cole CH, et al. Prophylaxis of early adrenal insufficiency to prevent bronchopulmonary dysplasia: a multicenter trial.
 Pediatrics 2004; 114:1649.

 - Baud O, Maury L, Lebail F, et al. Effect of early low-dose hydrocortisone on survival without bronchopulmonary dysplasia in extremely preterm infants (PREMILOC): a double-blind, placebo-controlled, multicentre, randomised trial.
 Lancet 2016; 387:1827.

-- Stark AR, Carlo WA, Tyson JE, et al. Adverse effects of early dexamethasone in extremely-low-birth-weight infants.
+- Stark AR, Carlo WA, Tyson JE, et al. Adverse effects of early dexamethasone treatment in extremely-low-birth-weight infants.
 National Institute of Child Health and Human Development Neonatal Research Network.
 N Engl J Med 2001; 344:95.

 - O'Shea TM, Kothadia JM, Klinepeter KL, et al. Randomized placebo-controlled trial of a 42-day tapering course of dexamethasone to reduce the duration of ventilator dependency in very low birth weight infants: outcome of study participants at 1-year adjusted age.
 Pediatrics 1999; 104:15.